2012 United States Senate elections: Closest races

 Elections with a margin less than 10.0%.

 Final pre-election predictions

 The table below gives an overview of some final predictions of the November general elections by several well-known institutes and people.
 While there were very few mistakes (predictions in the wrong direction; essentially only Montana and North Dakota, by both Sabato's Crystal Ball and FiveThirtyEight), FiveThirtyEight and Princeton Election Consortium had 2-4 races in the Lean categories and no tossups, whereas all other sources had at least eleven races in the middle three categories, and in particular many Tossup races.

 Gains and losses

 Retirements

-Five Democrats, one Independent, and three Republicans retired instead of seeking re-election.
+Six Democrats, one independent Democrat, and three Republicans retired instead of seeking re-election.

 Defeats

 Two Republicans sought re-election but lost in either the primary or general election.

+Post-election changes

+One Democrat died before the start of the 113th Congress on December 17, 2012.
+One Democrat died during the 113th Congress on June 3, 2013.
+Two Democrats and one Republican resigned.
+All were replaced, at least initially, by appointees.
+In New Jersey and Massachusetts, special elections were held prior to the 2014 Senate elections for the remainder of the Class 2 terms, where Democrat Cory Booker won the New Jersey special election to succeed Republican appointee Jeffrey Chiesa, who did not seek election; and in Massachusetts, where Ed Markey won to succeed Democratic appointee Mo Cowan, who did not seek election.

 Arizona

 Three-term incumbent and Senate Minority Whip Republican Jon Kyl, who was re-elected in 2006 with 53% of the vote, announced he would not seek a fourth term in 2012.

-Republican Representative Jeff Flake won the August 28 primary with 69.1% of the vote, against three contenders, including real estate investor Wil Cardon who polled 21.2%.
+Republican representative Jeff Flake won the August 28 primary with 69.1% of the vote, against three contenders, including real estate investor Wil Cardon who polled 21.2%.

 On the Democratic side, former U.S. Surgeon General Richard Carmona won the primary election, which was held August 28, 2012.

 Preliminary general election results showed Flake leading 49.7%-45.7%, but 439,961 early votes had yet to be counted.
-The official results, as tabulated by the Secretary of State, showed a slightly smaller win for Flake.
+The official results, as tabulated by the secretary of state, showed a slightly smaller win for Flake.
 Flake won the election with 49.7% of the vote against Carmona's 46.2% and Victor's 4.6%.